zhu-weijie/claude-desktop-debian/README.md

 # License

-The build scripts in this repository, as well as `patchy-cnb`, are dual-licensed under the terms of the MIT license and the Apache License (Version 2.0).
+The build scripts in this repository, are dual-licensed under the terms of the MIT license and the Apache License (Version 2.0).

 See [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) for details.